The Mark of Zorro chapter 20 Don Diego shows interest

 “I trust so,” said, but he doubted it, remembering the look that had been in the señorita’s face.
 However, he intended having a serious talk with her once they were home, and possibly might decide to insist on obedience even in this matter of taking a mate.

-So the usual courtesies were paid, and then the lumbering carreta was driven away, and Don turned back into his house with his head hanging upon his breast, as it always hung when he did himself the trouble to think.
+So the usual courtesies were paid, and then the lumbering carreta was driven away, and Vega turned back into his house with his head hanging upon his breast, as it always hung when he did himself the trouble to think.

 Presently he decided that he needed companionship for the moment, and left the house to cross the plaza and enter the tavern.
 The fat landlord rushed to greet him, conducted him to a choice seat near a window, and fetched wine without being commanded to do so.